Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Methods

 where $\langle\epsilon\rangle_{V,t}$ is the combined volume-time average of the kinetic energy dissipation rate field \cite{Scheel2013}.
 This value is multiplied with the actual cell height $H$ to get a length in physical units as shown in the table.

-The values of Rayleigh numbers of the experiments range from ${\rm Ra} = 1.7\times10^4$ to $Ra = 5.1\times10^5$ and are listed in table \ref{tab:expProgramme}.
+The values of Rayleigh numbers of the experiments range from ${\rm Ra} = 1.7\times10^4$ to ${\rm Ra} = 5.1\times10^5$ and are listed in table \ref{tab:expProgramme}.
 The working fluid is air with ${\rm Pr} = 0.7$ for all cases.
 Rayleigh numbers ${\rm Ra} \ge 1.1\times10^5$ are obtained by putting the vessel under pressure.
-In table \ref{tab:expProgramme} the corresponding values of the working pressure of each experiment are shown together with the values of the temperatures at the bottom ($T_{\rm bot}$) and top ($T_{\rm top}$) walls of the cell in addition to the resulting difference $\Delta T$.
+In table \ref{tab:expProgramme}, the corresponding values of the working pressure of each experiment are shown together with the values of the temperatures at the bottom ($T_{\rm bot}$) and top ($T_{\rm top}$) walls of the cell in addition to the resulting difference $\Delta T$.
 The last two columns of the table indicate the characteristic free-fall velocity $U_{\rm ff}$ and resulting free-fall time $T_{\rm ff} = H/U_{\rm ff}$ of the flow.
-Values of the fluid properties are taken from the NIST RefProp database version 9.1 \cite{NIST}.
+Values of the fluid properties are taken from the NIST RefProp database version 9.1 \cite{NIST}.\\ {The major source of uncertainties in this experimental study is due to density variations within the fluid which are caused by local temperature gradients.
+The relative density differences between the bottom and the top of the cell were up to $3.4$\% for the largest Rayleigh number studied.
+They caused errors in the determination of the three-dimensional particle position and velocity, mostly due to instantaneous and local changes in the magnification factor which is connected to the motion of thermal plumes \cite{Valori2018,Valori2019,Elsinga2005}.
+A global {\em a posteriori} estimation of the relative velocity uncertainty of the SPIV measurements based on the correlation statistics method \cite{Wieneke2015} gives an upper bound of $0.6\%$ for the experiment at the smallest Rayleigh number and of $2.5\%$ for the one at the largest one.}